Visit msnbc.com for Breaking News, World News, and News about the Economy

 "They framed you on a murder charge."

-Says Joe, "But I ain't dead," says Joe, "But I ain't dead."
+Says Joe, "But I ain't dead," says Joe, "But I ain't dead.""The copper bosses shot you, Joe,

 They killed you, Joe," says I.